 How much will you be paid?

-The money will differ between schemes, dependent on whether it was placement, internship or insight and the employer you are working for.
+Your salary will differ between schemes, depending on whether it's a placement, internship or graduate role.
+And the employer you are working for.

 Placement students and interns in London are usually paid more than their counterparts around the UK because the costs of travel and living are higher.